anyscale/madewithml.github.io/docs/courses/mlops/feature-store.md

 Each of these components is fairly easy to set up but connecting them all together requires a managed service, SDK layer for interactions, etc. Instead of building from scratch, it's best to leverage one of the production-ready, feature store options such as [Feast](https://feast.dev/){:target="_blank"}, [Hopsworks](https://www.hopsworks.ai/){:target="_blank"}, [Tecton](https://www.tecton.ai/){:target="_blank"}, [Rasgo](https://www.rasgoml.com/){:target="_blank"}, etc. And of course, the large cloud providers have their own feature store options as well (Amazon's [SageMaker Feature Store](https://docs.aws.amazon.com/sagemaker/latest/dg/feature-store.html){:target="_blank"}, Google's [Vertex AI](https://cloud.google.com/vertex-ai/docs/featurestore){:target="_blank"}, etc.)

+!!! question "When do I need a feature store?"
+    The advantages of a feature store are obvious but when does our team need one?

+    ??? quote "Show answer"
+        As usual, it depends.

+        Use it from the very beginning if:

+        - someone on our team has set one up before
+        - we have time to focus on infrastructure

+        Delay using it until later if:

+        - nobody has set up one before
+        - we need to iterate on product first (ex. early-stage startup)
+        - we want to motivate the need for each advantage of a feature store

+        However, If we follow the delayed approach, we need to consider adopting a feature store if we find ourselves repeating feature preparation and serving steps repeatedly for every new project.
+The time wasted through these repeated efforts will be significantly more than the time needed to set up a feature store (not to mention improving the developer's experience).

 ## Feast

+### Set up

 > All the code accompanying this lesson can be found in this [notebook](https://colab.research.google.com/github/GokuMohandas/MLOps/blob/main/notebooks/feature_store.ipynb){:target="_blank"}.